JBurrellIRL/ProjectFive/README.md

 ## Acknowledgement

-Thanks to my mentor, Jack Wachira, for his truly helpful feedback and advice.
+Thanks to my mentor, Jack Wachira, for his truly invaluable feedback and advice.